-Kadin flew into the line of vampires, knocking three from their feet.
-She quickly rolled and leaped back to her feet.
+Meanwhile, with her adrenaline pumping, Kadin flew into the line of vampires, knocking three from their feet while she threw her stake, dusting the fourth.
+She quickly rolled and leapt back to her feet.
 She removed her duster and threw it away.
-She pulled her silver stake from one of the holsters on her vest and smiled.
+She pulled another silver stake from one of the holsters on her vest and smiled.

-Drachen let out a thundering growl and leapt into the air.
+On the other side of the clearing, Drachen let out a thundering growl and leapt into the air.
 Kennedy stepped back, watching the vaulting vampire as he twisted in the air and landed directly behind her.
-She turned just in time to receive a hard backhand to the jaw, knocking her across the clearing, slamming into the same boulder.
+She turned just in time to receive a hard backhand to the jaw, knocking her across the clearing.
+She slammed again into the same boulder.